 If a UE is configured with extendedK2 in pusch-TimeDomainAllocationListForMultiPUSCH in which one or more rows contain multiple SLIVs for PUSCH on a UL BWP of a serving cell, and the UE is indicated re-transmission of PUSCH by DCI format 0_1, where the PUSCH is correspond to a configured grant Type 1 or Type 2, the UE does not expect that the number of indicated SLIVs in the row of the pusch-TimeDomainAllocationListForMultiPUSCH by the DCI is more than one.

 If a UE is configured with pusch-TimeDomainAllocationListForMultiPUSCH or pusch-TimeDomainAllocationListForMultiPUSCH-DCI-0-3 in which one or more rows contain multiple SLIVs for PUSCH on a UL BWP of a serving cell, the UE does not expect to be scheduled with one or multiple PUSCH transmissions by a single DCI format 0_1 or 0_3, where each PUSCH transmission overlaps with a DL symbol indicated by tdd-UL-DL-ConfigurationCommon or tdd-UL-DL-ConfigurationDedicated if provided, or a symbol of an SS/PBCH block with index provided by ssb-PositionsInBurst.

-When the UE is configured with minimumSchedulingOffsetK2 in an active UL BWP it applies a minimum scheduling offset restriction indicated by the 'Minimum applicable scheduling offset indicator' field in DCI format 0_1, 0_3, 1_1 or 1_3 if the same field is available.
+If a UE is configured with pusch-TimeDomainAllocationListForMultiPUSCH in which one or more rows contain multiple SLIVs for PUSCH on a UL BWP of a serving cell within a PUCCH group, the UE does not expect to be configured with higher layer parameter ScheduledCell-ListDCI-0-3 on any serving cell within the PUCCH group.When the UE is configured with minimumSchedulingOffsetK2 in an active UL BWP it applies a minimum scheduling offset restriction indicated by the 'Minimum applicable scheduling offset indicator' field in DCI format 0_1, 0_3, 1_1 or 1_3 if the same field is available.
 When the UE is configured with minimumSchedulingOffsetK2 in an active UL BWP and it has not received 'Minimum applicable scheduling offset indicator' field in DCI format 0_1, 0_3, 1_1 or 1_3, the UE shall apply a minimum scheduling offset restriction indicated based on 'Minimum applicable scheduling offset indicator' value '0'.
 When the minimum scheduling offset restriction is applied the UE is not expected to be scheduled with a DCI in slot n to transmit a PUSCH scheduled with C-RNTI, CS-RNTI, MCS-C-RNTI or SP-CSI-RNTI with K2 smaller than K2min⋅2μ'2μ, where K2min and μ are the applied minimum scheduling offset restriction and the numerology of the active UL BWP of the scheduled cell when receiving the DCI in slot n, respectively, and μ' is the numerology of the new active UL BWP in case of active UL BWP change in the scheduled cell and is equal to μ, otherwise.
 The minimum scheduling offset restriction is not applied when PUSCH transmission is scheduled by RAR UL grant or fallbackRAR UL grant for RACH procedure, or when PUSCH is scheduled with TC-RNTI.
 The application delay of the change of the minimum scheduling offset restriction is determined in Clause 5.3.1.

 R1-2505724 Maintenance on multi-cell scheduling with a single DCI OPPO